MS/PhD or Master of Professional Studies (MPS) - which is right for you?

 Cornell University expects all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

 Do I need to send multiple copies of my transcript or any other document?

 No, all necessary documents are submitted on-line and attached to the application as pdf documents (transcripts, CV, etc.).
-Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript prior to matriculation to the Graduate School.
+Unofficial test scores or transcripts are accepted in order to ensure they arrive by the application deadline.
+Please contact the Graduate Field Assistant prior to sending unofficial documents.
+Students who are subsequently admitted and accept the offer of admission will be required to submit an official paper transcript before the acceptance offer can be finalized.